obonaventure/cnp3/book/application/socket.rst

 In the example above, `socket.getaddrinfo` returns two tuples.
 The first one corresponds to the sockaddr containing the IPv6 address of the remote server and the second corresponds to the IPv4 information.
 Due to some peculiarities of IPv6 and IPv4, the format of the two tuples is not exactly the same, but the key information in both cases are the network layer address (`2001:6a8:3080:3::2` and `130.104.229.225`) and the port number (`80`).
 The other parameters are seldom used.

 `socket.getaddrinfo` can be used to build a simple client that queries the DNS and contact the server by using either IPv4 or IPv6 depending on the addresses returned by the `socket.getaddrinfo` method.
 The client below iterates over the list of addresses returned by the DNS and sends its request to the first destination address for which it can create a socket.
 Other strategies are of course possible.
 For example, a host running in an IPv6 network might prefer to always use IPv6 when IPv6 are available [#fipv6pref]_.
+Another example is the happy eyeballs approach which is being discussed within the IETF_ [WY2011]_ .
+For example, [WY2011]_ mentions that some web browsers try to use the first address returned by `socket.getaddrinfo`.
+If there is no answer within some small delay (e.g. 300 milliseconds), the second address is tried, ...

 .. literalinclude:: python/simpleclientname.py
    :language: python